Had your 20 week hospital scan?

 Simple outfits work best and do not distract from the overall image of the baby.
 Please avoid patterns and bold or bright colours.

 If possible, stick to plain block of colours; black or white, brown or grey always works well as I tend to use a grey or white backdrop.
 It also keeps the images timeless.

 After the session

 It can take me around two weeks to edit your images.
 I pay particular attention to skin and colour tones.
 If there is anything at all

 which you would like me to correct in photoshop or if you prefer no photoshopping please let me know before I begin editing.

-I will book in another date for you to view the images this can be in my home or your home.
+I will book in another date for you to view the images (if sometimes via an online gallery).
 During this session you will be asked to select your favourites to purchase and pay on the day via BACs or paypal.
 This may be one of the collections and or individual bespoke prints or wall art.

 The chosen products are then ordered and delivered to you within 5 weeks.
 Any digital images purchased within the collection will be

 sent to you for download the same or next day.
 The USB is delivered with the prints.

 I hope the information above is useful.
 You are welcome to contact me at anytime with further questions or to discuss your requirements.